nokshitha03/Backend-dashboard/README.md

 Features JWT authentication, REST APIs, and database integration using SQLAlchemy and SQLite.
 Each module has CRUD APIs and a clean, scalable folder structure.
 The project is designed for learning backend architecture and API design.
-See full code and instructions in this repository.
+See full code and instructions in this repository..